sujin-1013/Task-Aware-DMO/README.md

-# Dynamic Model Optimization for Multi-Task Learning
+# Task-Aware Dynamic Model Optimization for Multi-Task Learning
 📄 IEEE Access 2023 — [DOI: 10.1109/ACCESS.2023.3339793](https://doi.org/10.1109/ACCESS.2023.3339793)

 This repository introduces the core ideas and implementation of